Salvador Valdés Mesa

 Salvador Antonio Valdés Mesa (/es/; born 13 June 1945) is a Cuban politician and former trade union leader.
-He has been the First Vice President of Cuba since April 2018 and is a member of the Political Bureau of the Communist Party of Cuba.
-He was elected to succeed Miguel Díaz-Canel as First Vice President of Cuba on 19 April 2018.
+He has been the Vice President of Cuba since October 2019 and is a member of the Political Bureau of the Communist Party of Cuba.
+He was elected to succeed Miguel Díaz-Canel as First Vice President of the Council of State on 19 April 2018.